Welcome to the First Breath of the New Year

 For many years, I ran from God’s calling.
 Earlier in my life we would have been talking about recovery and raising children, and both of those seasons shaped me deeply.
 That was where surrender first began in my life.
 What a journey it has been so far.

-So, take your Bible, pull up a chair, grab a drink, maybe a blanket on this cold January day, and come with a ready heart.
+So, take out your Bible, pull up a chair, grab a cup of hot cocoa, and maybe a blanket on this cold January day with a ready heart.
 We are stepping into a RELATIONSHIP this year and that RELATIONSHIP will change you if you slow down enough to listen.

-Unlike last year where I made a post daily, I have decided to simplify and provide a single weekly post that as the week goes on you can come back to for more details.
+Unlike last year where I made a post daily, I have decided to simplify and provide a single weekly (Thursday is goal) post that as the week goes on you can come back to for more details.
 So, I hope to see you here throughout the week and next week.
-Don't forget to leave a comment.
-It is how we both grow.
-This is a 2-way road.
-I am not above learning.
-I love it to be honest.
 Participate please it makes this a lot more engaging for both of us.
 Please share with 1 person you feel should hear this word.
 But most of all pray, read and connect with God.
 He has all the knowledge.
 I am simply sharing what I see when I am studying.

 If you truly hear what God is saying this year, you will not be the same by the time this season of learning closes